mysterious-coding/base_entranced/README.md

 * Fixed bug with sil's ctf flag code causing weird lift behavior(people not getting crushed, thermals causing lifts to reverse, etc)

 #Features that are also in base_enhanced
+These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.

 ####/class
 Clientside command.
 Use first letter of class to change, like /class a for assault, /class s for scout, etc.